Li Ka Shing Foundation Scholar

 Field(s) of study: Finance; ACMS: Japanese

 Notre Dame offers a wide range of exciting academic choices and has been guiding me in exploring my passion since the freshman year.
 With ND International’s assistance, I studied abroad in Italy during the summer after my freshman year, where I volunteered at Italy Missionary of Charity and researched on the Ancient Rome inflation history.
 Sponsored by the Liu Institute for Asia and Asian Studies and the Japanese department, I spent my second summer in Tokyo, the economic heart of Japan.
 I interned at Oracle Japan and worked directly with the board of the company, providing management consulting advices to the American tech giant’s cloud go-to-market strategies in Asia Pacific region.

-As a member of the Investment Management Leadership Program at the Notre Dame Institute for Global Investing, I am provided with some of the most valuable opportunities to closely interact with renowned and extraordinary figures in the financial service industry, establishing extended relationship as I continue exploring my career path within this field.
-During my senior year first semester, I served the Applied Investment Management Class of the 47th with the other 23 selected finance major seniors, co-managing a 15-million-dollar, long only US equity fund on behalf of the university endowment and the Notre Dame Investment Office.
+As a member of the Investment Management Leadership Program at the Notre Dame Institute for Global Investing, I have been provided with some of the most valuable opportunities to closely interact with renowned and extraordinary figures in the financial service industry, establishing extended relationship as I continue exploring my career path within this field.
+During the first semester of my senior year, I join the 47th Class of Applied Investment Management with the other 23 selected finance major seniors, co-managing a 15-million-dollar, lon- only US equity fund on behalf of the university endowment and the Notre Dame Investment Office.